gemc/docs/webPage/source/documentation/releases/roadmap.rst

 GEMC 2.4
 --------

-- Using new geant4 10.2.
+- Using new geant4 10.2. ✅

-- Magnetic Field interpolations
+- Magnetic Field interpolations.

+- Linux Tarballs.

 - **Custom V(t)**:
   Currently a Voltage vs time V(t) function is provided by gemc, based on a user parameterization